How to Wash Dishes While Camping

 Enter your email and we'll send this post to your inbox!
 Plus, you'll receive our newsletter full of great tips for all your outdoor adventures.

 The key is to develop a process.
-While washing dishes will probably never be fun, with a good system and few pieces of gear, it can be over in no time.
+While washing dishes will probably never be fun, with a good system and a few pieces of gear, it can be over in no time.

 The basics of washing dishes at a campground